PANKRATION, PANIC, AND THE FRAGILE ILLUSION OF CONTROL

 In antiquity, athletic contests were embedded within religious and civic frameworks.
 Pankration, despite its violence, was not a form of spectacle designed for consumption but a structured confrontation with physical limits.
 It functioned as a rite of passage—a test through which the body was publicly exposed and privately transformed.
 Victory mattered, but endurance mattered more.
 The contest did not merely produce winners; it produced altered bodies.

 Ritual, as anthropologist Victor Turner reminds us, is defined by liminality—a threshold state in which participants are temporarily removed from social order.
 (Turner, 1969) In pankration, this liminal condition is enacted through bodily risk.
 The fighter enters a space where normal hierarchies are suspended, where identity is no longer guaranteed by name or status but negotiated through physical persistence.
-The body becomes both subject and object of transformation.
+The body undergoes transformation, serving as both subject and object.

 This ritual dimension resonates strongly with contemporary performance practices.
 Throughout the twentieth and twenty-first centuries, artists have repeatedly turned to the body as a site of endurance, vulnerability, and confrontation.
 These works resist passive spectatorship.
 They demand attention not through beauty, but through duration, risk, and exposure.
 Like pankration, they place the body in situations where control is provisional and meaning emerges through sustained physical presence rather than representation.

-Crucially, such destabilise the boundaries the boundary between art and lived experience.
-Art historian Amelia Jones argues that body-centred performance collapses the distance between viewer and subject, forcing an encounter with the material reality of another body.
+Crucially, such practices disrupt the boundaries between art and lived experience.
+Art historian Amelia Jones argues that body-centred performance collapses the distance between the viewer and subject, forcing an encounter with the material reality of another body.
 (Jones, 1998) This collapse mirrors the logic of combat: the impossibility of aesthetic detachment.
 One cannot observe a body under strain without acknowledging its mortality.

 In contemporary culture, combat has re-emerged in sanitised and commodified forms—regulated sports, televised events, and branded disciplines.
 These formats promise authenticity while carefully managing risk, offering controlled access to violence without its full consequences.
 Yet the appeal of these practices lies precisely in their residual unpredictability.
 They flirt with the possibility that something might go wrong, that the body might exceed its script.